C-Stein/node-milestones/02-db-driven-applications/exercises/08a-knex-migrations.md

 All done!
 Just kidding...

 Try it again.
 Make another migration to add a second table to your database.
-How about some heros to fight off those monsters?
+How about some heroes to fight off those monsters?
 Run knex migrate:latest and knex migrate:rollback a couple of time to see how the two different migration intereact with each other and the databse.

 ***now and forever*** whenever you make a change to your database, you can migrate:latest, you can migrate:rollback, or you can migrate:make new_migration.
 Do not change a migration file that has already been made, or you will be sad 😢.